 Terrain in the Perkiomen Valley is now moderately rolling.
-We work our way through Beverly Hills into the town of Coopersburg with the penultimate controle at a Turkey hill just before joining the Saucon Rail Trail, a flat path with smooth crushed stone surface.
+We work our way through Beverly Hills into the town of Coopersburg with the penultimate controle at a Turkey hill.

 First time riding with PA Randonneurs?
 Read an overview of what to expect on your first PA brevet.
 All participants are obliged to follow the rules for riders as well as local vehicle laws (PA, NJ, NY).
 Safety is a primary concern.
 All riders must sign a waiver.
 Please read these Safety Instructions.